 Create a Disaster Kit

 Now is a good time to determine what you and your employees will need in the event you have to spend an extended amount of time at on your property without electricity.
 You should also have a plan in place for how you plan to secure all valuable items within the business like the internal server or important customer documents.
 There are many ways to do this, but the time to decide how you will secure these valuables is not in the few days before disaster strikes.

 Develop a communication plan and practice it

+Most successful business leaders know that communication is key.
 The leaders of your business need to have a plan in place for how they will communicate with your employees during a natural disaster.
 Safety is always a first and foremost priority, but you need to have a plan in place for how you plan to let them know when you plan to come back to work after a disaster. randomly practicing this communication plan is a great way to ensure it is effective when disaster strikes.
 Also, there may be ways you or other employees can help each other through the disaster.
 Facilitating this help can create loyalty among your staff that is invaluable to your business.